codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 From the *Scope* section choose the option *Show all scopes* and choose the following:

-* Code - Read
+* Code - read
-* Code - Status
+* Code - status
-* Graph - Read
+* Graph - read
-* Project and Team - Read
+* Project and Team - read
-* User profile - Read
+* User profile - read

 Finally click the *Create* button and copy your token (it will never be shown again).